ssu-humane/visual-gender-trait-politician/README.md

 ## Reference

-For more detailed information, please take a look at our paper published at EPJ Data Science.
+For more detailed information, please check our paper published at EPJ Data Science.

 ```bibtex
 @article{park2023finding,